dominodatalab/domino-research/bridge/README.md

 ## Why Bridge

-Bridge is designed to enable declarative model deployment, with a model registry as the source of truth.
+Bridge enables declarative model deployment with a model registry as the source of truth.

 - Data scientists manage the lifecycle of their models exclusively